LevinShao/Rooms/Documentation.md

 ## **Design**
 For the **Player** aspect of my game, there will only be one singular class as the Player, and that will be the player (a bit confusing but what I'm saying is that my game isn't like the other games where the players can be multiple characters/child classes such as **Solider, Soldier, Warrior, Fighter** or **Archer**, the real life player of the game can only play the game as a singular class called **Player**, meaning that there is only one character for this game).

+Also, I must admit that my plan could be way too complicated.
+Since I have to program the entities' behaviours with only around a week left, I might not be able to finish programming for all these entities.

 ### **Enemy Roster**
 **NOTE:** None of the entities below can spawn in the following rooms: 000, 049, 050, 051, 052, 099, 100
 | Entity | Behaviour | Counters |